 The United Kingdom Modern Slavery Act came into effect in October 2015.
 This Act requires commercial organisations doing business in the UK that supply goods or services and have an annual turnover exceeding £36 million to publish an annual statement addressing the measures taken to mitigate the risk of modern slavery.

-Environmental, Social and Governance matters, including human rights policies and procedures, are overseen by Wildstone’s Board.
-Risk, including in relation to ESG matters, is overseen by the Senior Management Team.
-Wildstone adopted its Modern Slavery Policy on the 10th November 2023.
-This can be found HERE.
+Environmental, Social and Governance matters, including human rights policies and procedures, are overseen by Wildstone’s Board of Directors.
+Risk, including in relation to ESG matters, is overseen by Wildstone’s Senior Management Team.

-Wildstone Group is an outdoor media infrastructure business that acquires and rents property assets for outdoor advertising in the UK, Germany, Ireland, the Netherlands and Spain.
-Wildstone is in the process of setting up a company in Australia.Wildstone procures goods and services from a limited supply chain in each of the countries it operates in, which can be summarised as follows:
+Wildstone procures goods and services from a limited supply chain in each of the countries it operates in, which can be summarised as follows:

-- Professional services (ie lawyers, accountants, planning consultants etc);
+- Professional services (i.e. lawyers, accountants, planning consultants etc);

 Wildstone seeks to ensure that legal agreements with third parties require them to comply with applicable human rights, modern slavery and labour laws and we do not knowingly contract with suppliers engaged in any practice of child labour or human trafficking.